Hockey comes to Beijing, with Bettman, a billionaire and Beckham

 Precise numbers in China are rarely trustworthy, but even an audience a quarter that big would suggest the NHL has reason for optimism.

-“The most important thing that we should focus on now is helping them grow the game,” Robitaille said.
+“The most important thing that we should focus on now is helping them grow the game,” Mr. Robitaille said.
 “All of us should have alumni come in.
 We should have some of our players come in the summer.”

 If that includes a team effort to promote the sport, the Kings are also aware that no one can yet claim to be China’s team, a position that could prove lucrative.
-“Whoever is willing to work the hardest, their brand is going to be out there,” Robitaille said.
+“Whoever is willing to work the hardest, their brand is going to be out there,” Mr. Robitaille said.

-The opening honours this September will go to the Kings and Canucks for reasons of ownership and fan base: L.A. is owned by AEG, which also runs an arena in Shanghai where one game will take place, while the Vancouver area is full of people with connections to China.
+The opening honours this September will go to the Kings and Canucks for reasons of ownership and fan base: LA Kings is owned by AEG, which also runs an arena in Shanghai where one game will take place, while the Vancouver area is full of people with connections to China.

 No one doubts the size of the prize if they can succeed.